 The rotator cuff supports the complex movement of your shoulder.
 When the pain occurs as you try to reach up, chances are it’s shoulder impingement, which occurs when part of the bone rubs against the rotator cuff.
-Contact the orthopaedic physicians at Georgia Hand, Shoulder & Elbow in Atlanta and Marietta, Georgia, any time you have shoulder pain.
+Contact the orthopaedic physicians at Georgia Hand, Shoulder & Elbow in Atlanta, Athens, and Marietta, Georgia, any time you have shoulder pain.
 They’re specialists with the experience, advanced treatments and therapies you need for optimal recovery for your shoulder injury.

 The rotator cuff is a group of muscles draped over the humeral head (ball) which maintains the position of the head in the glenoid (socket) and assists with shoulder movement.
 The rotator cuff muscles include the supraspinatus superiorly, the subscapularis anteriorly, and the infraspinatus and teres minor posteriorly.